neroist/sitelen-pona-ucsur-guide/README.md

 ### Browser

 If you use a web browser, you can use the [stylus extension](https://github.com/openstyles/stylus#releases) to add the css code above.
-Simply click on the extension with a discord tab open, and use the "write a style for:" menu.
-Be sure to no accidentally write it for "this url", as that will make it not work outside of the channel you were looking at.
+Simply click on the extension with a discord tab open, and use the "Write new style as UserCSS" option.
+Be sure to write it for just "discord.com" (or "discord.com/channels", I suppose), as choosing a different URL will make it not work outside of the channel you were looking at.

 ## Input